cwhittall/cwhittall.github.io/_pages/about.md

 * Gravitational Waves
 * Self-force and EMRIs

-My current research involves the development of frequency-domain methods for calculating the gravitational self-force in hyperbolic binary black hole encounters.
+My current research involves the development of frequency-domain methods for calculating the gravitational self-force during hyperbolic binary black hole encounters.
 My planned thesis title is "Frequency-domain approach to self-force in hyperbolic scattering" and Prof. Leor Barack (primary) and Dr Adam Pound (secondary) are my supervisors.
 Funding for my project is provided by EPSRC.

 Education
 ------